taikoxyz/taiko-mono/packages/website/pages/docs/reference/glossary.md

 ## Fraud proof

-Also referred to as a fault proof, it is the construction of an assertion that fraud was perpetrated on an optimistic rollup.
+Also referred to as a fault proof, it is the construction of an assertion that fraud was perpetrated on an [optimistic rollup](#optimisitc-rollup).
 More concretely, that an invalid state transition took place according to the protocol rules.
 The submitter of a fraud proof would expect a reward from the optimistic rollup protocol for helping maintain the integrity of the system.

 ## FRI

 A proximity test method that is used to determine whether a set of points is mostly on a polynomial with a degree less than a specified value.
 It resembles the FFT but the arithmetic complexity of its prover is strictly linear and that of the verifier is strictly logarithmic.

+## Gas

+A virtual fuel used to execute [smart contracts](#smart-contract) on a [rollup](#rollup).
+The [EVM](#Ethereum-Virtual-Machine-(EVM)) (or other VM within the rollup) uses an accounting mechanism to correspond the consumption of gas to the consumption of computing resources, and to limit the consumption of computing resources.

 ## Gas limit

-The maximum amount of gas a transaction or block may consume.
+The maximum amount of [gas](#gas) a [transaction](#transaction) or [block](#block) may consume.

 ## Gas price

-Price in ether of one unit of gas specified in a transaction.
+Price in ether of one unit of [gas](#gas) specified in a [transaction](#transaction).

 ## General-purpose rollup

-A rollup that supports arbitrary computations and all applications and functionalities that are available on the corresponding Layer 1.
+A [rollup](#rollup) that supports arbitrary computations, allowing for the development of arbitrary applications and functionalities.

 ## Geth (Go Ethereum)

-An Ethereum execution client meaning it handles transactions, deployment and execution of smart contracts and contains an embedded computer known as the Ethereum Virtual Machine.
-Running Geth alongside a consensus client turns a computer into an Ethereum node.
+An Ethereum execution [client](#client), meaning it handles [transactions](#transaction), deployment and execution of smart contracts and contains an embedded computer known as the [Ethereum Virtual Machine](#Ethereum-Virtual-Machine-(EVM)).
+Running Geth alongside a consensus client turns a computer into a full Ethereum node, or validator.

 ## Halo